observablehq/framework/examples/api/docs/index.md

 <div class="small note">We support visualization research.
 If you’re interested in studying public notebooks, please reach out and let us help you write a polite scraper.</div>

 Above, we color by frequency instead of route.
 This better reveals the density of requests, though we cannot differentiate routes and therefore infer as much about behavior.
-Notice the spike in the early morning hours of January 31 — a bot scanning for vulnerabilities.
+Notice the spike in the early morning hours of January 31.
+By looking at the associated logs, we determined this to be a bot scanning for vulnerabilities.

 ```js
 const latencyCanvas = document.createElement("canvas");